LabZDjee/agc-util/README.md

 Anyone not aware of what a _Protect-DC_ system is, should not be interested in using this

-This library essentially builds an ECMAScript array composed of objects and structures made of pointers (line numbers) to the AGC file contents
+This library essentially builds an ECMAScript array composed of objects and structures made of pointers (line numbers) to the AGC file contents and offers a means to query sub-parts of this array

 # Structure of an AGC File